HubSpot/Singularity/Docs/features/task-search.md

 `/api/history/tasks` -> Retrieve the history sorted by startedAt for all inactive tasks.

-... and the above endpoint as well `/api/history/request/{requestId}/tasks` now take additonal query parameters:
+The above endpoint as well as `/api/history/request/{requestId}/tasks` now take additonal query parameters:

 - `requestId`: Optional request id to match (only for `/api/history/tasks` endpoint as it is already specified in the path for `/request/{requestId}/tasks`)
 - `deployId`: Optional deploy id to match